josecobi/PageCMS-Demo/README.md

-# Hope Foundation - Nonprofit Website Demo
+# Fells Prospect Community - Nonprofit Website Demo

 A complete, production-ready nonprofit organization website built with Astro and PageCMS.
 This demo showcases how non-technical users can easily manage content through an intuitive CMS interface.